canonical/pebble/README.md

 This will start the pebble daemon itself, as well as starting all the services that are marked as `startup: enabled` (if you don't want that, use `--hold`).
-Then other pebble commands may be used to interact with the running daemon (for example, in another terminal window).
+Then other pebble commands may be used to interact with the running daemon, for example, in another terminal window.

 To override the default configuration directory, set the `PEBBLE` environment variable when running: